Updated: May 24, 2021

 All investment funds have objectives.
-Some mutual funds will have capital preservation as its goal, while some have growth as its target, and others can have a combination of both.
+Some mutual funds will have capital preservation as their goal, while some have growth as their target, and others can have a combination of both.

 Ask for the fund’s prospectus from your agent, and have them explain the investment strategy.
 And then make sure that the fund’s goal matches your personal financial objectives.